 Traveler's diarrhea is a digestive tract disorder that commonly causes loose stools and abdominal cramps.
 It's caused by eating contaminated food or drinking contaminated water.
-Fortunately, traveler's diarrhea usually isn't serious — it's just unpleasant.
+Fortunately, traveler's diarrhea usually isn't serious in most people — it's just unpleasant.

 When you visit a place where the climate or sanitary practices are different from yours at home, you have an increased risk of developing traveler's diarrhea.

 To reduce your risk of traveler's diarrhea, be careful about what you eat and drink while traveling.
 If you do develop traveler's diarrhea, chances are it will resolve without treatment.
-However, it's a good idea to have doctor-approved medications with you when you travel to high-risk areas in case diarrhea persists.
+However, it's a good idea to have doctor-approved medications with you when you travel to high-risk areas, to use in case diarrhea persists or gets severe.

-Traveler's diarrhea usually begins abruptly during your trip or shortly after you return home.
-Most cases improve within one to two days without treatment and clear up completely within a week.
+Traveler's diarrhea may begin abruptly during your trip or shortly after you return home.
+Most people improve within 1 to 2 days without treatment and recover completely within a week.
 However, you can have multiple episodes of traveler's diarrhea during one trip.

 The most common signs and symptoms of traveler's diarrhea are:

-- Abrupt onset of passage of three or more loose stools a day
+- Abrupt onset of passage of three or more looser watery stools a day

 - An urgent need to defecate